CSIT-Free Beamforming for Multi-Group Multicast in Overloaded mmWave Systems: Preliminaries

-twhere $\nu_{\rm c}$ denotes the wavenumber for the carrier frequency and $d_{\rm c}$ is the antenna spacing.
-Remarkably,\cite{mmwave} showed that in mmWave systems, the approximation in (a) of \eqref{eq:channelmodel} is well justified, since significant reflection losses cause the NLoS components to be attenuated by more than $10$ dB compared to the LoS component.
-Accordingly, we assume a strongly LoS-dominant condition ($\kappa\gg 1$) throughout the design of the proposed transmission scheme, i.e., $\hv_{g,k}\approx \hv_{g,k}^{\rm LoS}$.
-The performance impact of the NLoS component (i.e., finite Rician $\kappa$) is further evaluated in the simulation results.
+with $\nu_{\rm c}$ being the wavenumber corresponding to the carrier frequency and $d_{\rm c}$ the antenna spacing.
+To explicitly separate the large- and small-scale effects in the LoS coefficient, we parameterize

+where $\vartheta_{g,k}\in[0,2\pi)$ represents an small scalfe fading, while the non-line-of-sight (NLoS) component $\hv_{g,k}^{\rm NLoS}$ is modeled as a circularly symmetric complex Gaussian random vector whose entries are independently distributed as $\Cc\Nc(0,\beta_{g,k})$.
+It has been shown in~\cite{rappaport2013millimeter} that mmWave propagation environments are typically dominated by strong LoS components, since severe reflection losses cause the NLoS components to be attenuated by more than $10$ dB relative to the LoS component.
+Accordingly, we assume a strongly LoS-dominant regime with $\kappa\gg 1$ for the design of the proposed transmission scheme, such that $\hv_{g,k} \approx \hv_{g,k}^{\rm LoS}$.\footnote{The impact of finite Rician $\kappa$, i.e., non-negligible NLoS components, is further evaluated in the simulation results.} Finally, to maintain full consistency with the channel model adopted throughout the main text and the simulation setup, we specialize the large-scale gain to a simple distance-dependent model without additional shadowing, i.e., $\beta_{g,k}=r_{g,k}^{-1}$, which reduces \eqref{eq:alpha} to $\alpha_{g,k}=r_{g,k}^{-1/2}e^{j\vartheta_{g,k}}$. }

+We adopt a quasi-static block fading model, where the channel vectors $\mathbf h_{g,k}$ remain constant over one coherence block consisting of $T_c$ symbol intervals (time slots) and change independently across different blocks.
+In conventional CIST-based downlink beamforming, each coherence block typically consists of an overhead phase, including beam training, channel estimation, and possibly feedback, followed by a payload (data) transmission phase~\cite{alkhateeb2017initial}.
+A precoder design based on instantaneous CSIT is then applied during the data transmission phase within the same coherence block.